beakerlib/ControlFlow/SessionControl/README.md

 # COMMON RESULT CODE

-There are specail _RETURN CODES_ commning from the library's functions.
+There are special _RETURN CODES_ coming from the library's functions.

 - **255**